TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 Instead of using the automation, I recommend to call the script directly.
 This is a lot more reliable, and has some additional advantage.
 You can for example send additional metadata to be displayed on a Google Nest Hub, or apply a specific volume for the TTS Message.
 To make it a bit easier to call the script directly, 3 additional helper scripts have been added: `script.ghr_play_and_resume`, `script.ghr_tts_and_resume` and `script.ghr_dash_image_and_resume`

+Besided these changes to the script/automation, everything now has it's own [Google Home Resume repository](https://github.com/TheFes/Google-Home-Resume)!
+Adjust your bookmarks accordingly ☺

 ### :recycle: RESUME SCRIPT

 #### 🚨 BREAKING 🚨